Physics 141, Fall 2009.

 A video clip illustrating the use of Logger Pro for video analysis can be viewed by clicking here.

-Submit the actual programs via email to Professor Wolfs (wolfs@pas.rochester.edu).
-The name of the file should be hw02p04XXYYYYYYYY.py where XX are your initials and YYYYYYYY is your student id number.
-The subject of the email should start with hw02p04XXYYYYYYYY.
+Submit the actual programs or a link to your public area of glowscript and your answers to the questions in pdf format via email to Professor Wolfs (wolfs@pas.rochester.edu).
+The name of the file should be hw02p04XXYYYYYYYY.txt and/or hw02p04XXYYYYYYYY.pdf ,where XX are your initials and YYYYYYYY is your student id number and the subject of your email should start with hw02p04XXYYYYYYYY.